 If the corporation does not use EFTPS, deposit corporation income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
-Do not submit deposits directly to an IRS office; otherwise, the corporation may have to pay a penalty.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing your geographic area.
-Make your checks or money orders payable to that depositary or FRB.
+Do not send deposits directly to an IRS office; otherwise, the corporation may have to pay a penalty.
+Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing the corporation's geographic area.
+Make checks or money orders payable to that depositary or FRB.

-To help ensure proper crediting, write the corporation's employer identification number, the tax period to which the deposit applies, and "Form 1120S" on your check or money order.
+To help ensure proper crediting, write the corporation's employer identification number, the tax period to which the deposit applies, and "Form 1120S" on the check or money order.
 Be sure to darken the "1120" box on the coupon.
-These records of deposit will be sent to the IRS.
+Records of these deposits will be sent to the IRS.